Expat Insurance Guide Spain (2026): Health, Home, Car & Visa Cover

 While funeral insurance manages the funeral process itself, repatriation insurance specifically covers the international return of remains.

-For a full explanation of how funeral plans work for foreigners, see:
+For a full explanation of how funeral insurance and funeral plans work for foreigners living in Spain, see:

 Repatriation Insurance for Expats in Spain